Louis Abraham's Home Page

 We assume that the calls arrive according to a Poisson process, which is the simplest model for a random arrival process.
 The Poisson process is characterized by a rate parameter $\mu$ which is the average number of events per unit of time.
 We define this unit of time as the rate limit period.
 We want to compute the probability of the service to respect the rate limit over a given duration.
 In a typical case, the rate limit period is one minute and the duration is one hour, which we can express as 60 units of time.

-Typically, we compute our rate limit by counting how many requests we got during the hour of the week with the heaviest load and want to make sure that the probability of exceeding our rate limit over a given duration (e.g. one hour) is low enough.
+Typically, we compute the Poisson rate $\mu$ by counting how many requests we got during the hour of the week with the heaviest load and want to make sure that the probability of exceeding our rate limit over a given duration (e.g. one hour) is low enough.

 To simulate the Poisson process over this duration, we can use the following code: